Election filing period underway

 CITY OF RUNAWAY BAY

-Three at-large seats held by Dan Ticer, Jerry St. John and Berry White.
+- Three at-large seats: Dan Ticer, Jerry St. John and Berry White

 Ticer, St. John and Deborah Lewis have filed.